Aoria (beetle)

 Aoria is a genus of leaf beetles in the subfamily Eumolpinae.
 Members of the genus are distributed in East and Southeast Asia.
 Food plants are known for only a few species, all of which were recorded from Vitaceae.

-Four genera similar to Aoria are known: Aloria, Enneaoria, Osnaparis and Pseudaoria.
-Osnaparis is regarded as a subgenus of Aoria by some researchers.
-In a revision of the genus Aoria in 2012, L. N. Medvedev included both Osnaparis and Pseudaoria as subgenera of Aoria, and treated Enneaoria as a synonym of Aloria.
+The genus is divided into three subgenera: Aoria, Osnaparis and Pseudaoria, the latter two formerly being considered genera in their own right.
+Aloria is similar to the genus Aloria (including former genus Enneaoria), but differs from it by its antennae: Aoria has 11-segmented antennae, while Aloria has nine-segmented antennae.